Covering a set of line segments with a few squares: Abstract

 \section{Abstract}

 We study three covering problems in the plane.
 Our original motivation for these problems come from trajectory analysis.
-The first is to decide whether a given set of line segments can be covered by up to four unit-sized, axis-parallel squares.
+The first is to decide whether a given set of line segments can be covered by up to $k=4$ unit-sized, axis-parallel squares.
+We give linear time algorithms for $k\leq 3$ and an $O(n \log n)$ time algorithm for $k=4$.

 The second is to build a data structure on a trajectory to efficiently answer whether any query subtrajectory is coverable by up to three unit-sized axis-parallel squares.
+For $k=2$ and $k=3$ we construct data structures of size $O(n\alpha(n)\log n)$ in $O(n\alpha(n) \log n)$ time, so that we can test if an arbitrary subtrajectory can be $k$-covered in $O(\log n)$ time.

 The third problem is to compute a longest subtrajectory of a given trajectory that can be covered by up to two unit-sized axis-parallel squares.
+We give $O(n2^{\alpha(n)}\log^2 n)$ time algorithms for $k\leq 2$.